 The consummate student-athlete and a product of the work that is at the core of McMillan Education’s mission, Noah attended independent day and boarding schools over the course of his elementary, middle and secondary education.
 A graduate of Avon Old Farms School, much of Noah’s early educational journey was influenced by his love for and talent in athletics.
 Prior to attending boarding school at Avon Old Farms, where he played football and lacrosse, Noah attended The Fay School and St. Sebastian’s School, where he discovered his passion for Classical Studies and also played hockey.
 He began his undergraduate studies at The College of the Holy Cross, where he declared his major in Classics and played Varsity Football.
 After being medically sidelined from his Division I Football career at Holy Cross, Noah decided to transfer and ended up at Tufts University, where he graduated with a degree in Classical Studies with a concentration in political philosophy.

-In his free time, Noah is an avid reader of ancient history and philosophy, an insatiable Boston sports fan, and an everyday listener to political and sports podcasts.
-He lives in York, Maine where he loves walking on the beach with McMillan Education’s Chief Wisdom Officer, Socrates.
+In his free time, Noah is an avid reader of ancient history and philosophy and insatiable Boston sports fan.
+He lives in Rome, Italy where he loves walking among the ruins of ancient Rome with McMillan Education’s Chief Wisdom Officer, Socrates.